-14 Feb Choosing The Best Tactical Flashlight (for Airsoft & Milsim)
+14 Feb Choosing THE BEST Tactical Flashlight for Military & Airsoft

 Like always with these kind of blogs, we provide you guys the basic understanding and knowledge needed for these kind of products.
 This gives you a basis to start looking for this kind of stuff, so you don’t buy yourself trash.

 First and most obviously is to light up areas that are too dark to see in with the naked eye.

 The second reason, is to identify targets.
 And when it comes to Airsofters, some really have a shoot first mentality.
 And that leads to lots of team kills in our experience.

 Now, the third function of a flashlight is “self-defense”.
 This means using it as a defensive or an attacking tool.
 This by blinding an opponent with a powerful flash or using it as a punching tool.